ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.
 2. You're notified by email that your request to add ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
-3. If you don't see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.
+3. If you don't see the new ESXi servers added to the list in the cluster, check your email or console notifications for more details.

 If you are adding ESXi servers during maintenance mode, virtual machines (VMs) are not migrated to the new servers until you remove the cluster from maintenance mode.
 {: important}

-## Removing ESXi servers from vCenter Server with Hybridity Bundle instances
+## Deleting ESXi servers from vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservers-removing}

-### Before you remove ESXi servers
+### Before you delete ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-prereq}

 * {{site.data.content.para-vcenterremoveESXiservers}}
 * vSAN storage requires at least 4 ESXi servers.
-* Before you remove ESXi servers on which F5® or FortiGate® Virtual Appliance is installed, you must migrate the F5 BIG-IP® and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
+* Before you delete ESXi servers on which F5® or FortiGate® Virtual Appliance is installed, you must migrate the F5 BIG-IP® and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
-* When you remove ESXi servers, the servers are placed in maintenance mode.
-After that, all the virtual machines (VMs) running on the servers are migrated before they are removed from vCenter Server.
-For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode.
+* When you delete ESXi servers, the servers are placed in maintenance mode.
+After that, all the virtual machines (VMs) running on the servers are migrated before they are deleted from vCenter Server.
+For maximum of control over the relocation of VMs, it is recommended that you place the ESXi serversin maintenance mode.
 Also, migrate the VMs running on them manually using the VMware vSphere Web Client.
-After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.
+After that, delete the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.

-## Procedure to remove ESXi servers
+## Procedure to delete ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. In the **vCenter Server** table, click the instance for which you want to contract capacity.
 3. Click the **Infrastructure** tab.
-4. In the **CLUSTERS** table, click the cluster from which you want to remove ESXi servers.
+4. In the **CLUSTERS** table, click the cluster from which you want to delete ESXi servers.
-5. In the **ESXi servers** table, select the servers that you want to remove and click **Remove**.
+5. In the **ESXi servers** table, select the servers that you want to delete and click **Delete**.

-### Results after you remove ESXi servers
+### Results after you delete ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-results}

 1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.
-2. You are notified by email that your request to remove ESXi servers is being processed.
+2. You are notified by email that your request to delete ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. The ESXi servers are fully reclaimed by {{site.data.keyword.cloud_notm}} infrastructure at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle, which is typically 30 days.

-   You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the removed ESXi servers.
+   You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted ESXi servers.
    {: note}

 ## Related links